QasimK/learn-it/pytest-cheat-sheet.md

 --fixtures    # show available builtin function arguments -h | --help   # show help on command line and config file options

+# With Django the setup time may be quite long (don't do this normally)
+--nomigrations

 --pdb         # Open pdb on failure
-# Note that on any failure the exception information is stored on sys.last_value, sys.last_type and sys.last_traceback.
+# (On any failure exception information is stored on sys.last_value, sys.last_type and sys.last_traceback.)

 -x            # Stop after first failure
 --maxfail=2   # Stop after 2 failures

+--lf          # Run only last failed tests (otherwise, all) --ff          # Run last failed tests first, then the others

 -l | --showlocals # Show local variables